Strawberry Coulis

 Making this sweet sauce is a breeze.
 In 20 minutes, you will have the kitchen filled with the heady fragrance of strawberries.

-• For a really smooth sauce – pass through a sieve.
+- For a smooth sauce – pass through a sieve.

 And that’s it!